Nikon D300S versus Panasonic GH1

 Of the two cameras under consideration, the Nikon D300S features an APS-C sensor and the Panasonic GH1 a Four Thirds sensor.
 The sensor area in the GH1 is 40 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.0.
 The sensor in the D300S has a native 3:2 aspect ratio, while the one in the GH1 offers a 4:3 aspect.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the D300S has a notably higher overall DXO score than the GH1 (overall score 6 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.9 bits higher color depth, 0.6 EV in additional dynamic range, and 0 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Nikon D300S (⇒ rgt)||APS-C||12.2||4288||2848||720/24p||22.5||12.2||787||70|